-United Nations High Commission for Refugees
+United Nations High Commissioner for Refugees

 GENEVA, SWITZERLAND — This grant to UNHCR supports a study on the root causes of unaccompanied child migration in the U.S.-Mexico-Central American corridor.
 The project addresses the surge of unaccompanied child migration to the United States registered in 2011-2012.
 Based on the study findings, a report and a series of recommendations will be produced and presented to the U.S. and Mexican governments.
 Recommendations will focus on improving child protection systems during apprehension, detention, and repatriation.
 UNHCR will also monitor how effectively protection of children is guaranteed when apprehended migrant children are screened for protection needs and fear of persecution.

-The MacArthur Foundation awarded United Nations High Commission for Refugees $250,000 between 2003 and 2013.
+The MacArthur Foundation awarded United Nations High Commissioner for Refugees $277,100 between 1978 and 2016.